inbravo/aws-feature-set/README.md

 		- In each VPC you create, 5 IP addresses are reserved by AWS for itself.
 First 4 and last IP in the CIDR block
 		- You can't change the size of a VPC after you create it
 		- If your VPC is too small to meet your needs, create a new, larger VPC, and then migrate your instances to the new VPC
-		- To exactly replicate the old VPC, create AMIs from your running instances, and then launch replacement instances in your new, larger VPC.
-You can then terminate your old instances, and delete your smaller VPC
+			- To exactly replicate the old VPC, create AMIs from your running instances, and then launch replacement instances in your new, larger VPC
-		- You can’t attached multiple Internet Gateways to the VPC to boost performance
+			- You can then terminate your old instances, and delete your smaller VPC
 			- When creating VPCs do not modify default route table to add your custom rules.
 If you modify the default route, it will affect all instances
 		- Create a new route table for customization

 <img src="https://github.com/inbravo/aws-feature-set/blob/master/images/cloudguru/vpc.png" width="800" align="middle">